CIBR-Okubo-Lab/VNC_matching_final/README.md

 After downloading, please rename the columns labeled 'To Node Id' in both connectome files to 'To Node ID'.
 Place the connectome files in the `data/` directory and the benchmark solution in the `sol/` directory.

-## Project structure
-- `sol/`: contains solutions
-- `notebook/`: contains Jupyter notebooks that illustrate the algorithms step by step
+## Files in the repository
 - `random_swap_auto_detect.jl`: script for edge-based random swap
 - `greedy_search_random.jl`: script for greedy refinement on male nodes
 - `MatchingFunctions.jl`: utility functions for matching mapped nodes and calculating scores
 - `Manifest.toml`: Julia environment file
 - `Project.toml`: Julia package dependencies
+- `sol_5816444.csv`: contains our solution with the score 5816444

 ## Julia version
 This code is intended to run with `Julia 1.10.7`.
 Ensure that your Julia environment is set up accordingly to avoid compatibility issues.